nrinaudo/kantan.csv/engines.md

 }
 ```

-### Serialising
+### Serializing

-Serialising is very similar to parsing, except that instead of providing a [`ReaderEngine`], you need to provide a
+Serializing is very similar to parsing, except that instead of providing a [`ReaderEngine`], you need to provide a
 [`WriterEngine`].
 This is achieved through [`WriterEngine.from`], the argument to which you most likely want to create
 through [`CsvWriter.apply`]: